storj/docs/app/(docs)/support/account-management-billing/billing/page.md

 When you will pay the needed amount of STORJ, they will be added automatically to your **Available Balance** in USD value.

 {% callout type="warning"  %}
-This deposit address supports only L1 ERC20 STORJ transactions on the Ethereum network. zkSync, zkSync-era. polygon and other Layer 2 protocols are not supported at this time.
+This deposit address supports only L1 ERC20 STORJ transactions on the Ethereum network and L2 ERC20 STORJ transactions on the zkSync Era network. zkSync Lite, Polygon and other Layer 2 protocols are not supported at this time.
 {% /callout %}

 {% callout type="info"  %}